markomanninen/scribe-node/README.md

 See: https://github.com/fernandezpablo85/scribe-java

-Due to different language (coffeescript / node.js) and heavy altering of the design on some parts I rather did not fork the original.
-But I really liked the way scribe was organized, especially giving option to add different web2.0 services as a widget easily on codebase.
+Due to different language used (coffeescript / node.js) and heavy altering the design on some parts I rather did not "github-fork" the original repository.
+Althought there are some oauth libraries for node.js reasoning behind this work was that I really liked the way scribe was organized, especially giving option to add easily different web2.0 services to the codebase as a widgets.

 ## How to use scribe the library